webrtc-rs/webrtc/crates/media/README.md

  </a>
 </p>
 <p align="center">
- A pure Rust implementation of WebRTC Media.
+ A pure Rust implementation of WebRTC media
 </p>